 If you already know how to change a marching snare drum head and just want a quick way to freshen up your skills, this tutorial will help you do that as well.
 It’s always a good idea to expose yourself to new philosophies and methods so that you can continue to enhance your skills as a player or a teacher.
 In this article you’re going to learn:

-Below you will find a video tutorial that walks you through all of this information visually followed by a written description of each step for you to follow along with.
+Below you will find a step-by-step tutorial that walks you through all of this information visually followed by a written description of each step for you to follow along with.
+Let's get started!

 There are only two essential items that you need to change a marching snare drum head.

 The first thing that you obviously need is a new drumhead to replace the old one.
 The second thing you need is a specialized drum key called a “T-Key.”
 A T-Key is the same size as a regular drum key but is typically built with stronger materials and has an extended handle to provide you with more leverage for the high tension drumheads found on marching percussion drums.
 As long as you have those two items, you can successfully change a marching snare drum head.

 Two additional items that are helpful but not necessary when changing a marching snare drum head include an old rag and a tube of white lithium grease.
 The rag is used to wipe off dust and particles from the snare drum so use an old one that you don’t mind getting dirty.
 While it doesn’t really matter what type of rag you use, you want to make sure that it’s not contaminated with old oil, pain, grease, or any other type of chemical residue.